 Supreme Court has recognized that certain "property-like" interests attach to licenses, particularly those won through competitive bidding procedures.
 The best example of this is the NextWave case, in which the Supreme Court held that the FCC was barred from canceling licenses won at auction solely for the debtor's failure to make installment payments after declaring bankruptcy.
 In other words, once NextWave filed for bankruptcy, the bankruptcy laws prevented the FCC from reclaiming the licenses the same way that they would have been applied to prevent any other debtor from reclaiming property subject to an unperfected debt obligation.
 See FCC v.
 NextWave Personal Communications Inc., 537 U.S. 293, 123 S.Ct.
 832 (2003).
 Moreover, in adopting the competitive bidding rules contained in Section 309(j) of the Act, Congress stated that one of the objectives "recovery for the public of a portion of the value of the public spectrum resource made available for commercial use."
 47 U.S.C.
 309(j)(3)(C).
 In other words, the Commission recovers money through the auction procedures in order to compensate the public trust for the value of the public property being auctioned.
-The courts treat licenses like property for purposes of applying federal bankruptcy laws, Congress treat licenses like property for purposes of receiving compensation for the licenses, the Commission should therefore treat licenses like property for purposes of a federal takings or eminant domain analysis.
+The courts treat licenses like property for purposes of applying federal bankruptcy laws, Congress treat licenses like property for purposes of receiving compensation for the licenses, the Commission should therefore treat licenses like property for purposes of a federal takings or eminent domain analysis.

-Further, the IRS, as the nation's agency with practical authority over property rights, including for purposes of capital gains, losses, tax-free exchanges, and tax-deductible donations, recognized FCC wireless licenses as intangible property, consisting of the rights granted in the specific licenses (including underlying rules) to use the authorized electromagnetic spectrum.
-13 For example, see the IRS ruling in Exhibit 5 below.
+Further, the IRS, as the nation's agency with much practical authority over property rights, including for purposes of capital gains, losses, tax-free exchanges, and tax-deductible donations, recognizes FCC wireless licenses as intangible property, consisting of the rights granted in the specific licenses (including underlying rules) to use the authorized electromagnetic spectrum.16 For example, see the IRS ruling in Exhibit 5 below.

 The NPRM's suggestions of potentially taking back essential power and timeof-use and other rights of LMS-M licenses is contrary to FCC public interest policy and arguably unconstitutional "taking" under the Fifth Amendment.
-While there are various US Supreme Court and lower court cases on "taking" with different holdings as to what is property subject to taking, and how much taking of the rights of such property is "taking," Telesaurus believes that under prevailing case law where the taking of license rights destroys its business plan based on current rules and Commission intent for LMS-M, such action may be prohibited "taking."
-Moreover, even if such taking is not such unconstitutional taking, in this case it is against public policy objectives, since on balance it is clear that the harm caused to the public by destroying or crippling Telesaurus's specific plans and pursuit of widearea ITS systems and services nationwide, as well as public-safety wireless service, is greater than the speculative gain to be achieved by forcing on Telesaurus (a separate LMS-R competing service) flexibility it does not seek for crippling technical take backs.
-In this regard, there is no question that, as Havens and Telesaurus plead repeatedly in RM-10403, Progeny (and any other LMS-M licensee) could seek and the Bureau could consider relief via waiver requests.
+While there are various US Supreme Court and lower court cases on "taking" with different holdings as to what is property subject to taking, and how much taking of the rights of such property is "taking," Telesaurus believes that under prevailing case law where the taking of license rights destroys its business plan based on current rules and Commission intent for LMS-M, and further where such taking is not based on any clearly overriding public interest, such action may be prohibited "taking."
+Moreover, even if such taking is not such unconstitutional taking, in this case it is against public policy of the Congress, White House, FCC, DOT-FHWA, DOT, DHS, and other agencies to promote ITS systems and services nationwide, as well as public-safety emergency wireless services, including via public-private partnerships.
+The harm to these public policy objectives by forcing on Telesaurus (holding the majority of the separate, A-block, LMS-R competing service) flexibility it does not need for ITS systems for technical take backs that would cripple its pursuit of such ITS systems outweighs any speculative ill-formed benefits suggested in the NPRM, on questionable basis.
+In this regard, there is no question that, as Havens and Telesaurus plead repeatedly in RM-10403, Progeny (and any other LMS-M licensee) could seek and the Bureau could consider relief, deserved or not, via waiver requests.
 And again, the A-block is, appropriately, a separate competing service from the other LMS-M blocks.